polpetone/neo4j_csv_importer/readme.md

 Example:
-- there are a small sample set of csv data in test_data -> python neo4j_csv_importer.py test_data/csv_nodes test_data/csv_relationships
+- there are a small sample set of csv data in test_data
+- python neo4j_csv_importer.py test_data/csv_nodes test_data/csv_relationships
-this will create a some city and person nodes and creates LIVE_IN relationship between them
+- this will create some city and person nodes and creates LIVE_IN relationship between them
 - open localhost:7474 (default config of neo4j) and watch the result